History of Los Angeles: Spanish pueblo

-Mexican era: 1821-1848
+Mexican era

 Mexico's independence from Spain on September 28, 1821, was celebrated with great festivity throughout Alta California.
 No longer subjects of the king, people were now ciudadanos, citizens with rights under the law.
 In the plazas of Monterey, Santa Barbara, Los Angeles, and other settlements, people swore allegiance to the new government, the Spanish flag was lowered, and the flag of independent Mexico raised.

 Independence brought other advantages, including economic growth.
 There was a corresponding increase in population as more Indians were assimilated and others arrived from America, Europe, and other parts of Mexico.
 Before 1820, there were just 650 people in the pueblo.
 By 1841, the population nearly tripled to 1,680.

 Secularization of the missions

 During the rest of the 1820s, the agriculture and cattle ranching expanded as did the trade in hides and tallow.
 The new church was completed, and the political life of the city developed.
 Los Angeles was separated from Santa Barbara administration.
 The system of ditches which provided water from the river was rebuilt.
 In 1827 Jonathan Temple and John Rice opened the first general store in the pueblo, soon followed by J. D. Leandry.
 Trade and commerce further increased with the secularization of the California missions by the Mexican Congress in 1833.
 Extensive mission lands suddenly became available to government officials, ranchers, and land speculators.
 The governor made more than 800 land grants during this period, including a grant of over 33,000-acres in 1839 to Francisco Sepúlveda which was later developed as the westside of Los Angeles.

 Much of this progress, however, bypassed the Indians of the traditional villages who were not assimilated into the mestizo culture.
 Being regarded as minors who could not think for themselves, they were increasingly marginalized and relieved of their land titles, often by being drawn into debt or alcohol.

-In 1834, Governor Pico was married to Maria Ignacio Alvarado in the Plaza church.
-It was attended by the entire population of the pueblo, 800 people, plus hundreds from elsewhere in Alta California.
 In 1835, the Mexican Congress declared Los Angeles a city, making it the official capital of Alta California.
 It was now the region's leading city.
 The same period also saw the arrival of many foreigners from the United States and Europe.
 They played a pivotal role in the U.S. takeover.
 Early California settler John Bidwell included several historical figures in his recollection of people he knew in March 1845.